marco-willi/camera-trap-data-pipeline/README.md

 ## Configuration

 Default parameters that define the behavior of some codes are defined here: [config/cfg_default.yaml](config/cfg_default.yaml).
-To use a custom cfg create a 'cfg.yaml' file in [config/](config/) and it will be used instead.
+To use a custom cfg copy the 'cfg_default.yaml' and create a 'cfg.yaml' file in [config/](config/) -- this will override the default cfg file.

 These need to be adjusted, for example:
-1. if a new question answer needs to be mapped to 'empty', e.g., 'no animal is here'
+1. if a new question answer needs to be mapped to 'blank', e.g., 'no animal is here'
 2. if a new question needs to be renamed, e.g., 'howmanyanimalswithbighornsdoyousee' to 'big_horns_count'
 3. if different formats / namings are required, e.g., 'answer__' instead of 'question__'